 If Canada’s government is serious about providing health care that is universal and equitable, it needs to ensure that the voices of those with the least access in health care play an influential role in helping to shape pharmacare.
 This means spending money on community-specific panels, recruiting health professionals and/or academics that represent vulnerable communities, and providing the necessary resources to make information accessible to all Canadians.

 Halima Al-Hatimy is an Ontario-based community health advocate with nearly a decade of immersive experience in Ontario’s healthcare system.
-Currently, she is the director of health policy and evaluation for Black Health Alliance.
+Currently, she is the director of health policy and evaluation for the Black Health Alliance.

 This article was originally published on HealthyDebate.ca